Kadiyam Srihari: Political career

-TRS

-Srihari announced his resignation from the TDP at Warangal on 11 May 2013, expressing displeasure over the party's ambivalent stand on the Telangana statehood issue.
+Kadiyam announced his resignation from the TDP at Warangal on 11 May 2013, expressing displeasure over the party's ambivalent stand on the Telangana statehood issue.
 He formally joined the TRS, which supported statehood for the Telangana region, on 15 May 2013.
-He served as the Member of Parliament from Warangal Parliamentary Constituency and later took oath as a cabinet minister in Telangana government on 25 January 2015 as a Deputy Chief Minister and Education Minister.
+He served as the Member of Parliament from Warangal Parliamentary Constituency and later took oath as a cabinet minister in Telangana government on 25 January 2015 as a deputy chief minister and education minister.

-He is a Politburo member in the TRS state committee and also Chairman of training classes programmer for Telangana cadre.
+He is a politburo member in the TRS state committee and also chairman of training classes programmer for Telangana cadre.
 He is the chairman of TRS manifesto committee and played a crucial role in representing the aspirations of various sectors of people.

-With his vast experience as a minister in the past, he was chosen as deputy chief minister and education minister of the state of Telangana.
+He was chosen as deputy chief minister and education minister of the state of Telangana on 25 January 2015.
+He served until 12 December 2018.

-On 11 June 2015, he resigned as Member of Parliament as he was offered a ministry in Telangana government because he was elected as MLC (Member of the legislative council).
+On 11 June 2015, he resigned as a Lok Sabha MP as he was elected as a member of the legislative council (MLC) and as a minister in Telangana government.
+He served in the position from 2015 until 2023.

+In the 2023 Telangana Legislative Assembly elections, he defeated Indira Singapuram of INC by 7779 votes, to become the MLA for the Ghanpur (Station) Assembly Constituency.
+He switched parties and joined the Indian National Congress on 31 March 2024, in the presence of Chief Minister A Revanth Reddy and AICC in-charge Deepa Dasmunshi.